elastisys/compliantkubernetes-apps/README.md

 ### Cloud providers

 Currently we support four cloud providers: Exoscale, Safespring, Citycloud and AWS (beta).
+In addition to this we support running Compliant Kubernetes on bare metal (beta).
-This is controlled by the value `global.cloudProvider` in the config files.
+Which provider to use is controlled by the value `global.cloudProvider` in the config files.

 ## Setup